-If born after 1956, have proof of two measles, mumps, and rubella immunizations turned in to NSU’s Health Services Office.
-If you have questions, call the Health Office at 626-7694.
+If born after 1956, have proof of two measles, mumps, and rubella immunizations turned in to NSU Student Health Services.
+If you have questions, call Student Health Services at 605-626-7694.

 You have several options to provide the appropriate documentation:

 - You can obtain rubella, rubeola, and mumps titers.

 - You can receive 2 vaccinations of MMR, which can be obtained from your physician or clinic.
 Student Health can also administer immunizations, but does not file insurance.

 - You can provide medical documentation of the mumps, rubeola, and rubella diseases.